Travelport-xx/travelport-uapi-tutorial/lesson4.md

 As we go around the loop of reading bunches of results, we keep track of the hotel that has the lowest minimum price and the hotel that is closest (in kilometers) to our attraction.
 After reading several screens of data, we display the lowest priced option and closest with some details from the response object, in particular the `HotelSearchResult` that represents these two "good" choices.

 As we have done in the [previous lessons](lesson2.html) concerning decoding the results of air searches, we build a map that tracks the "key" to "value" mapping for items in the response.
-In this lesson, the type of this object is the `Helper.VendorLocMap`; we construct this object as we read each screen of information but we were not able to find any cases where this map provided us needed information that was not present in either in the `HotelSearchResult` or `HotelProperty` objects that we were processing.
-This may vary based on your choice of provider.
+In this lesson, the type of this object is the `Helper.VendorLocMap`.
+We construct this object as we read each screen of information.
+We were not able to find any cases where this map provided us information that was not present in either in the `HotelSearchResult` or `HotelProperty` objects that we were processing, but this may vary based on your choice of provider.

 >>> I also wrote some code, now commented out, that tried to do a "media links" lookup.
 This appeared to be a way to get pictures and such from the hotel in question, but I got an error message that this was not supported.
 I left the code in because it seemed pretty useful if some providers supported it.